 For many people, the most damaging consequence from their DUI arrest is the loss of their driving privileges.
 Often, getting to and from school and work via public transportation is not a good option, and the loss of a driver’s license can result in a serious hardship.

 At the office of Eric A. Sunness, Attorney At Law, we have extensive experience working with clients who have been charged with DUI or a related crime.
-We have more than 25 years of experience practicing law, and more than 23 of those years in Colorado.
+We have nearly 30 years of experience practicing law, and more than 23 of those years in Colorado.
 We know the law and understand what it takes to preserve the driving privileges of our clients.